Skip to content

 Use the docs by intent:

-• Go to Basics if you want your first runnable examples.
+• Start with Learn / Basics if you want your first runnable examples.

 • Go to Usage if you want task-oriented guides for the CLI, Python, or Rust.

-• Go to the language Reference if you want exact syntax and semantics.
+• Go to the Reference if you want exact information about the language, runners, or internals.

 Learning path